-Basecamp at its very nature is a simple, straightforward, no nonsense Project Management online software.
-Basecamp is ideal for small to midsize web projects in the web design, web development, eCommerce development or other digital marketing or digital projects.
+Basecamp at its very nature is a simple, straightforward, no-nonsense Project Management online software.
+Basecamp is ideal for small to midsize web projects in web design, web development, eCommerce development, or other digital marketing or digital projects.
 While Basecamp may be “simple” to some, it’s flexibility is unrivaled in the industry.
 Here are a few things to consider.

 The Beginnings: 37signals launched Basecamp Classic back in 2004.
 It was extremely lightweight only offering a handful of features.
-However the one thing that 37signals did create was the industry of online project management.
+However, the one thing that 37signals did create was the industry of online project management.
 While creating Basecamp, they also released the framework they created to write it: Ruby On Rails.
-37Signals’ founders (Jason Fried, Carlos Segura, Erneset Kim) also wrote bestselling books, which focus on the message “Keep things simple, stupid” (the KISS principle) and on how to run business in a sensible manner.
+37Signals’ founders (Jason Fried, Carlos Segura, Ernest Kim) also wrote bestselling books, which focus on the message “Keep things simple, stupid” (the KISS principle) and on how to run business sensibly.
 I have read Keeping It Real about 10 times and I STRONGLY recommend you read it.
-It will make you think about a few internal processes that you do on a daily basis that are just plain wrong.
+It will make you think about a few internal processes that you do daily that are just plain wrong.
 Buy Keeping It Real on Amazon.

 You can create projects for each project type.
-I typical take the billing (quickbooks) title or the estimate name and place it in the as the project.
+I typically take the billing (QuickBooks) title or the estimated name and place it in the as the project.
 This will allow a 1 to 1 comparison for your team and your client for work = dollars.
 In this example you can use, KEEN Retail: General, KEEN Retail: Project 1, KEEN Retail: Project 2.
 This will allow you to add stakeholders to one project without seeing important or sensitive data in another project.